CORAL: Contextual Response Retrievability Loss Function for Training Dialog Generation Models: Proposed Approach

-RL training can be either on-policy or off-policy, depending on whether samples are generated from the parameterized policy network (the decoder in the Seq2Seq model in our case) or obtained from a dataset of human generated examples.
+RL training can be either on-policy or off-policy, depending on whether samples are generated from the parameterized policy network (the Seq2Seq model in our case) or obtained from a dataset of human generated examples.
 For pure on-policy training, we will have to rely on response sequences randomly sampled from the decoder.
 But, because of the combinatorial complexity of the response space , it is highly unlikely that we would obtain any valid utterances/response candidates during on-policy training.
-Thus, to direct the model towards generating grammatically and semantically valid utterances, we mix on-policy and off-policy modes of training and refer to this method of sample generation as \textbf{mix-policy}.
+Off-policy learning, on the other hand, becomes reliant on the ground truth responses only and cannot leverage any benefits of exploration.
+A mix of on-policy and off-policy training (henceforth referred as mix-policy) can potentially leverage both on-policy samples for better exploration and the ground truth responses for stabilizing the RL training process.
+Thus, to direct the model towards generating grammatically and semantically valid utterances, we perform mix-policy sample generation.
 To control the amount of mixing, we introduce a hyperparameter called $p^+$ (detailed below).
 The contributions from these two different types of samples are mixed as per the following equation.
-We also weigh the positive response samples from the dataset as per the $R_3(c,r)$ value.
+We also weigh positive response samples from the dataset using $R_3(c,r)$.

-where $r^-$ and $r^+$ are response candidates generated by the policy and from the dataset (ground truth), respectively, and $T^-$ and $T^+$ are the lengths of the responses (after tokenization).
-Since random sampling based decoding can sometimes generate very low probability tokens while generating a sequence, we use nucleus sampling instead of random sampling for generating on-policy samples.
-We also tried a method to exclusively utilize more off-policy samples, called RandomNegative sampling (or RNS), for generating more diverse off-policy samples during training.
-In RNS, we randomly sample utterances from the pool of all utterances from the training set and use it as a response candidate in the training process.
-In Algorithm \ref{alg:coral}, we show the exact steps used for training a Seq2Seq model using the CORAL loss and an existing dialog dataset $D$.
-Fig.~\ref{fig:compare-losses} illustrates how the standard cross-entropy loss and the proposed CORAL loss differ from each other.
-Fig.~\ref{fig:s2s-coral} shows the architecture of our Seq2Seq model, which generates a response given the context using a Transformer encoder-decoder model trained under CORAL loss.
+where $r^-$ and $r^+$ are response candidates generated by the policy (which is referred as on-policy) and from the ground truth dataset (which is referred as off-policy) respectively, and $T^-$ and $T^+$ are the lengths of the responses after tokenization.
+Since random sampling based decoding can sometimes generate very low probability tokens while generating a sequence, we use nucleus sampling~\cite{holtzman2019curious} instead of random sampling for generating on-policy samples.
+We also tried a method to exclusively utilize more off-policy samples, which we refer to as Random Negative sampling (or RNS), for generating more diverse response samples during training.
+In RNS, we randomly sample utterances from the pool of all training-set utterances and use it as a response candidate in the training process.
+In Algorithm \ref{alg:coral}, we show the steps used for training a Seq2Seq model using the CORAL loss on a dialog dataset $D$.
+We will refer to seq2seq models trained using the CORAL-loss as CORAL models.